wodby/docs/apps/drupal/drush.md

 ## Access database

-You can connect the database by executing the following command in the Drupal docroot inside of the [nginx-php container](nginx-php/README.md):
+You can connect the database by executing the following command in the Drupal docroot inside of the Backend service:

 ```bash
 $ drush sql-cli